-- (1) For the purposes of this Division, anything that contains or displays an image of a person is sensitive material if- - (a) the image is of the person engaged or apparently engaged in a private act; or - (b) the image is of the victim, or alleged victim, of a sexual offence or an offence of stalking under section 19AA of the Criminal Law Consolidation Act 1935; or - (c) the image is of the person taken or made after the person's death. - (2) A reference to sensitive material extends to anything in a prosecuting authority's possession that the prosecuting authority reasonably considers to be sensitive material.
+- (1) For the purposes of this Division, sensitive material includes- - (a) the whole or part of an audiovisual record, or the transcript of any such record, of- - (i) an interview of a witness to whom this paragraph applies made pursuant to Part 17 Division 3 of the Summary Offences Act 1953; or - (ii) evidence of a witness to whom this paragraph applies at a pre-trial special hearing conducted in accordance with section 12AB; and - (ab) child exploitation material (within the meaning of section 62 of the Criminal Law Consolidation Act 1935); and - (b) anything that contains or displays an image of a person if- - (i) the image is of the person engaged or apparently engaged in a private act; or - (ii) the image is of the victim, or alleged victim, of a sexual offence or an offence of stalking under section 19AA of the Criminal Law Consolidation Act 1935; or - (iii) the image is of the person taken or made after the person's death. - (2) A reference to sensitive material extends to anything in a prosecuting authority's possession that the prosecuting authority reasonably considers to be sensitive material. - (3) Paragraph (a) of subsection (1) applies to a witness- - (a) who is- - (i) a young child; or - (ii) a person with a disability that adversely affects the person's capacity to give a coherent account of the person's experiences or to respond rationally to questions; and - (b) who is the victim, or alleged victim, of a sexual offence.